fburic/protein-mgem/README.md

 As a general rule, the scripts use the information supplied in `experiment_config.yaml` (input files and certain parameter values) as input arguments.

+## Unit Tests

+Some functions in the codebase have unit tests for assessing their correctness.
+These may also be used for a quick cehck that the codebase is runnable.

+To run these, from the repo top directory level execute: `./test/run_unit_tests.sh`